 Many zone logs have sections that contains missing codes.
 If there are short undefined sections, Cohiba will just ignore the undefined section and use the two closest defined zone log values.
 A possible zone log transition will be detected and handled like any other zone log transition.
-This includes adding a measurement error that reflect the distance between the two closest zone log values.
+This includes adding a TVD measurement uncertainty that reflect the vertical distance between the two closest zone log values.